DarioSC04/PaintApp/README.md

 Dario primarily implemented the website's functions, from drawing and saving shapes to the eraser and moving objects.

 ## How to run it

+To run the project, you first need to install the Live Server plugin via Node.js with the following command: `npm install -g live-server`.
+This command should be executed in the root directory of the project.
+Once the plugin is successfully installed, you can start it with one of the following commands: `npx live-server` or `live-server`.